 There we were, strolling slowly home from our afternoon Spanish class, the main Plaza looking a lot more crowded than usual.
 Then suddenly, an unmistakable sound: the melodious ‘crackling’ and ‘whooshing’ of rally cars.

-There are a lot of things I love about travelling to developing countries, but let’s be honest, the absolute best thing is the lack of regulation around rally events.
+There are a lot of things I love about traveling to developing countries, but let’s be honest, the absolute best thing is the lack of regulation around rally events.

 Rallies Back Home

-Back home in Australia, Lauren and I would sometimes head out to the rallies in the local forests.
-The officials would make you stand often more than 30 metres away from the action.
+Back home in Australia, I would sometimes head out to the rallies in the local forests.
+The officials would make you stand often more than 30 meters away from the action.
 And even then, they only allowed spectators on slow sections in case the drivers lost control.
 The result?
-Million dollar cars putting by like tug boats in a cloud of dust so far away they could just be a feisty herd of llamas (or kangaroos in this case).
+Million dollar cars putting by like tugboats in a cloud of dust so far away they could just be a feisty herd of llamas (or kangaroos in this case).

 The Caminos del Inca, Peru

-Fast forward to Peru…. back to the pure bliss.
+Fast forward to Peru…. back to pure bliss.
 Fans screaming, the Earth trembling, and rally cars flying past at break-neck speeds.
-Okay, okay, I know we have regulations for a reason, and of course I don’t want to see anyone run over (or be run over myself), but Wow!, the atmosphere.
-Young guys with smiles from ear-to-ear, young girls with smiles even wider, older men with a look of eternal fulfilment, and everyone seemingly powered by thousands of electric volts.
+Okay, okay, I know we have regulations for a reason, and of course, I don’t want to see anyone run over (or be run over myself), but Wow!, the atmosphere.

 A Balcony with a View